Showing posts with label Ruckinge. Show all posts

 The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.

-Hamstreet is a great base for walkers because of its railway station, coffee shops in both the High Street and garden centre, fish and chip shop, Indian restaurant, shops and Duke's Head pub.
-Note: wordings highlighted in bold are reference points that appear in different walks.
+Hamstreet is a great base for walkers because of its railway station, coffee shops in both the High Street and garden centre, fish and chip shop, Indian restaurant, shops and the Duke's Head pub (lunchtime dining Tues-Fri and all afternoon on Sunday).
+Note: locations in capitals are reference points that appear in different walks; wordings in italics are optional alternatives.

-Cross the main road using the traffic island and turn right.
+From the crossroads head south through the High Street, passing the Cosy Kettle cafe on your left.
 When you are nearing the village sign (pause to read the plaque), look for a passageway on your left.
 Take this footpath around the back of the houses and cross Cock Lane, continuing straight ahead along the edge of the playing field and across the loop of Fairfield Terrace housing estate.
 The path continues directly onward up the driveway and into the field, right over the top of Cotton Hill and down the other side.
 Don’t forget to enjoy the views both ways at the summit.

 Follow the path (known as School Ride) into the woods, descending steeply.
 The path crosses Main Ride and descends some more, gradually curving right to end at a T-junction with ‘Stickles Path’; turn left to descend and cross the bridge, exiting the woods onto Bourne Lane.
 Pass through the swing-gate to your right and then another swing-gate immediately left.
 The path now heads along the left-hand field-edge.
 You will pass through a housing development and then climb a slope to the station.
 Use the steps or lift to cross the footbridge and walk down the car park on the opposite side of the station.

 Turn right onto the opposite pavement along Ashford Road and then left up a steep gravel track.
 Where the track bends sharply to the right follow the surfaced path ahead, eventually descending across the field.
 Take the left-hand fork where the path splits and upon reaching Warehorne Road, turn left to follow the B2067 back to the village centre.
-Use the crossing beneath the railway bridge to change sides.
+Use the crossing beneath the railway bridge to change sides and follow the pavement back to the crossroads.

 A variation on this route was featured in the 'Top 50 best summer walks in Britain' in the Independent newspaper.